bihealth/sodar-core/docs/source/glossary.rst

         mirrored on the currently active site.
 This allows linking to remote projects on other sites where the user would have access.

+    Project
+        A container for data.
+It can be created, updated, archived, and deleted.
+        Users can be given fine-grained access to a project through predefined or custom roles.

     Project App
         SODAR Core application with the scope of providing data and functionality related to a specific project.
 Uses project-based access